Keystone Party of Manitoba

 The Keystone Party of Manitoba is a provincial political party in Manitoba, Canada.
-It was registered on June 28, 2022.

 History

 Foundation

+The Keystone Party started organizing in November 2021 after the Progressive Conservative Party of Manitoba leadership election.
+Farmer Kevin Friesen became the interim leader.
+The party was officially registered with Elections Manitoba on June 28, 2022.

-The party was officially launched on July 15, 2022, at a meeting where it elected local farmer, Kevin Friesen, as its first leader.
+The party was officially launched on July 15, 2022, at a meeting where it elected Friesen, as its first leader, promoting him from his interim role.
 It describes itself as a grassroots party that seeks to overcome divides and promote a common Manitoban identity.
 Described as far-right by multiple media outlets, party leadership insists they are "close to centre" and define their ideology on the protection of civil liberties.
+A sizable portion of the early grassroots support for Keystone was gained for their staunch opposition to COVID lockdowns which were supported by all major parties.